gorkembilis/MagicColors/replit.md

 MagicColors is a web application that allows users to create custom AI-generated coloring pages for children.
 The application provides both curated coloring page packs and an AI-powered generator that creates unique, child-friendly line-art images based on user prompts.
 Users can browse pre-made packs, generate custom pages, save their creations to a gallery, and print or download PDFs.

-The application features a mobile-first design optimized for parents and children, with internationalization support (English/Turkish), a premium tier system, and Replit authentication integration.
+The application features a mobile-first design optimized for parents and children, with internationalization support (English/Turkish), a premium tier system, and in-app email/password authentication.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+- **Admin Dashboard** (December 2024): Added comprehensive admin panel at `/admin` for managing users, viewing statistics, and managing generated images
+- **In-App Authentication** (December 2024): Replaced Replit Auth with custom email/password authentication system to avoid external redirects

 ## System Architecture